Cobble Hill

 Cobble Hill Anglo-Italianate primary bathroom

-The top-floor attic was renovated into a sun-drenched office suite, complete with a newly built kitchenette and outdoor terrace.
+The top-floor attic was renovated into a sun-drenched office suite, complete with a newly built outdoor terrace and fireplace.

 Cobble Hill Anglo-Italianate penthouse